NazaninFarzady/DeepLearning_Ebay/README.md

 We consider using a subset of Coco dataset which is a popular large dataset in Image processing

 ## Models
-We choosed some models to train in order to meet our goals including:
-1. Tiramisu
-2. Unet
-3. DenseNet
-4. DeepLab v3
-5. Mask RCNN

-After training and testing the models with dataset, we will do benchmarking and compair the models performance
+We choose Mask RCNN to train our model.
+The Mask R-CNN model generates bounding boxes and segmentation masks for each instance of an object in the image.
+Details on the requirements, training on our subset of COCO dataset and background removal results for this repository can be found at the end of the document.

 ## Web Interface
 At the end we will provide a web application interface in order to able user for entering image, choosing from the models and select remove/change the background of the image

 ## Requirements
 - Python 3
-- TensorFlow = 1.x
+- TensorFlow > 1.3.0
+- opencv-python
-- GPU
+- skimage, matplotlib

 ## Instalation
 1.Clone this repository.